previews the long term forensic analysis and MSS, Protecting Earhart

 When the Trib's publisher, John Burke proposed his

 tribute toast to his recently deceased friend, the Gervais-Irene at her memorial dinner, it was no coincidence a salute of

 low-flying military jets were heard zooming by overhead.
 Here below, observe more of the divisive, empirical debate method

-[and forgeries] the series relied on to convince its readers to erroneously believe that three different individuals had been
+[and forgeries] the series relied on to make its readers believe that three different individuals had been one-in-the-same